Sheffield Town Hall: History

 The current building, commissioned to replace the Old Town Hall, was designed by the London-based architect Edward William Mountford in the Renaissance Revival style and constructed between 1890 and 1897.
 The building was opened by Queen Victoria, using a remote control lock from her carriage, on 21 May 1897.
 The turning of the key in the lock triggered a light in the building which was the signal for three concealed men to open the gates.

 An extension designed by F. E. P. Edwards was opened by the Prince of Wales on 29 May 1923.

 The gardens were first laid out in 1938, following the demolition of St Paul's Church.
 Originally named St Paul's Gardens, they were immediately nicknamed the "Peace Gardens", marking the contemporary signing of the Munich Agreement.

 An extension designed in the Brutalist style was added to the east of the Peace Gardens in 1977; nicknamed The Egg-Box after its appearance, it was demolished in 2002.

 Exterior

 The design of the exterior echoed to a certain extent the architecture of the adjacent St. Paul's Church of 1720 (now demolished).
 During construction, the building was criticised for its expensive embellishments.
 The exterior is built of Stoke stone from the Stoke Hall Quarry in Grindleford, Derbyshire and is decorated with carvings by F. W. Pomeroy.
 The friezes depict the industries of Sheffield, and the 64-metre-high clock-tower is surmounted by a statue of Vulcan.
-Bells were never installed in the clock-tower, but in 2002 an electronic bell sound system was added to provide hourly strikes and Westminster-style quarter chimes.
+The clock, by Potts of Leeds, was provided with striking and chiming trains, but bells were never installed in the clock-tower so they remained unused.
+In 2002 an electronic bell sound system was added to provide hourly strikes and Westminster-style quarter chimes.